Sabah-Zerin/Shooting--Game_NEXUSFURY/README.md

 ## Development Environment

-- Developed using Visual Studio (or mention your preferred IDE).
+- Developed using Visual Studio .
 - Utilizes the iGraphics library for graphical rendering.